zephyrproject-rtos/zephyr/doc/kernel/usermode/syscalls.rst

   instance, to validate the GPIO driver, one could use the :c:macro:`Z_SYSCALL_DRIVER_GPIO()` macro.

+* :c:macro:`Z_SYSCALL_SPECIFIC_DRIVER()` is a runtime check to verify that a provided pointer is a valid instance of a specific device driver, that the calling thread has permissions on it, and that the driver has been initialized.
+It does this by checking the init function pointer that is stored within the driver instance and ensuring that it matches the provided value, which should be the address of the specific driver's init function.

 If any check fails, the macros will return a nonzero value.
 The macro :c:macro:`Z_OOPS()` can be used to induce a kernel oops which will kill the calling thread.
 This is done instead of returning some error condition to